TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/GME Unity Demo Guide.md

 ![image](Image/u8.png)
 > Figure 3 enters the room interface

-Room Id: Members with the same room number will enter the same room.
+Room Id: Members with the same room ID will enter the same room.

 RoomType: Select voice quality:

-- Fluency: Smooth priority, ultra-low latency real-time voice, applied in the game to open team play scenes, suitable for FPS, MOBA and other types of games;
+- Fluency: Smooth priority, ultra-low latency real-time voice, applied in the game to open team voice chat scenes, suitable for FPS, MOBA and other types of games;

-- Standard: The sound quality is good, the lag is moderate, suitable for real-time call scenes of casual games such as table games, chess and so on;
+- Standard: The sound quality is good, the latency is medium, suitable for real-time call scenes of casual games such as table games, chess and so on;

-- Hign Quality: High sound quality, relatively laggy, suitable for music and dance games and voice social apps; suitable for playing music, online karaoke and other scenes with high sound quality requirements.
+- High Quality: Super-high sound quality, relatively high latency, suitable for music and dance games and voice social apps; suitable for playing music, online karaoke and other scenes with high sound quality requirements.

 Click the "JoinRoom" button to enter the room.